euqimor/superlists/README.md

-# This repository is created for my learning purposes.
+# This repository is created for my own learning purposes.